 Do I need to install solar panels for my Accessory Dwelling Unit?

-Yes, California state law requires that any newly-built accessory dwelling unit must have solar panels.
-The California Energy Commission (CEC) states that panels can be installed on the ADU or the primary unit.
+Yes.
+As mentioned, California state law requires that any newly-built accessory dwelling unit must have solar panels.
+The California Energy Commission (CEC) states that panels can be installed on the accessory dwelling unit or the primary unit.
 Adding solar panels onto new construction is common practice for California contractors, as installation is quick and easy when you are already in the process of building.

 How will solar affect my ADU timeline?

 Solar installation and permitting, when completed during the ADU build, is carried out in parallel with the rest of the design & build process for your ADU, so no additional time will be required.
 The process looks very similar to the broader construction process, which includes design, permitting & installation, so your build will not be thrown off by the addition of solar.

 How will solar affect my ADU design?

 The addition of solar panels on your ADU will generally not affect the overall design of your ADU.
 All of our plans are designed to be solar-friendly, meaning they have a roof that will accommodate panels (a wide, flat roof).
 The majority of homes and accessory dwelling units have solar-friendly roofs, as it is most common to build a granny flat with a solar-ready roofline.

 ADUs with more custom designs, or any irregular roof, may need to reconsider where the solar panels will be installed, as a flat roof is the best design to accommodate the panels.
 Any special considerations will be taken into account during the design phase, so you will know up-front whether your design will comfortably fit solar panels.
 Once again, solar panels generally fit in all circumstances, with the exception of very custom guest house designs.